kamillapena/bank-marketing-logistic-regression/README.md

 The model provides a clear probability score for each customer, allowing a bank to focus its marketing efforts on the leads most likely to convert.

 ---
-*Developed as a practical application of supervised learning in the finance industry.*
+*Developed as part of a Machine Learning module during my college studies.*